sahil-kazama/Linux-Device--Drivers/README.md

 Debian Linux = ./debian.driver

 WARNING:DON,T RUN AS ROOT USERS BEACUSE WINE AND WINDOWS GAME DOES NOT SUPPORT ROOT USERS

+# How To USE the drivers ?

+To Start the Drivers run the CMD

+'linuxdrivers'

+OR

+To Stop the Drivers run the CMD

+'stopdrivers'

+To Check drivers Information

+'driversinfo'

 # [SAHIL KAZUYA] <~> INDIAN DEVELOPER